Isravani23/Kafka-Stock-Price/README.md

 ## 🧠 Overview

-The **Kafka Stock Price App** demonstrates event-driven microservice communication using Kafka as the message broker.
+Kafka Stock Price App is a simple Spring Boot application built to demonstrate how Apache Kafka works for real-time message streaming.
 It consists of three main services:

 1. **Zookeeper** – manages Kafka brokers and cluster metadata